WICG/js-self-profiling/markers.md

       "timestamp" :150
     }
 ```
+## Privacy and Security

+Careful consideration must be taken to avoid leaking top level UA work performed on a cross-origin document.
+UAs must only expose a marker if the responsible document for the work is same-origin with the profiler.

+There is a risk to introduce a new source of side channel  information through this API.
+A detailed security review must be performed to identify the type of work and the level of granularity that is permissible to expose through this API.

+Special consideration must also be given to events that are not directly attributable to an origin such as potentially Garbage Collection.
+If it is not deemed permissible to expose such events, we could consider requesting cross-origin isolation to add the marker information.

+Additional checks may also be required by user agents to implement this feature.
 ## Considered alternatives

 Instead of setting a marker at the sample level, it is possible to attach the marker to a stack element instead.